frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 ## 8. HTML Header

 You can use this section to set meta tags across all of your web pages.
-A common use case is to add google site verification tags.
+A common use case is to add Google site verification tags.

 ![Website Settings - Header](/docs/assets/img/website/website-settings-header.png)
 *Website Settings - Header*